Daily Reflection – Jan 25, 2018

 They will lay hands on the sick, and they will recover.”

-Conversion of Paul the Apostle
+The conversion of Paul the Apostle

 “Paul’s conversion matured in his encounter with the Risen Christ; it was this encounter that radically changed his life.
 What happened to him on the road to Damascus is what Jesus asks in today’s Gospel: Saul is converted because, thanks to the divine light, “he has believed in the Gospel”.
 In this consists his and our conversion: in believing in Jesus dead and risen and in opening to the illumination of his divine grace.
 In that moment Saul understood that his salvation did not depend on good works fulfilled according to the law, but on the fact that Jesus died also for him the persecutor and has risen.
 This truth by which every Christian life is enlightened thanks to Baptism completely overturns our way of life.
 To be converted means, also for each one of us, to believe that Jesus “has given himself for me”, dying on the Cross (cf. Galatians 2: 20) and, risen, lives with me and in me.
 Entrusting myself to the power of his forgiveness, letting myself be taken by his hand, I can come out of the quicksands of pride and sin, of deceit and sadness, of selfishness and of every false security, to know and live the richness of his love.” (from address given on January 25, 2009)